Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 That said, the transportation industry has some very specific guidelines for how cargo claims should be handled between a shipper, their broker, and the carrier on their load.

-What is a Cargo Claim?
+What Is a Cargo Claim?

 Companies have a minimum of nine months after delivery to file a cargo claim and gain compensation for any damages.

-Who is Liable For Cargo Claims?
+Who Is Liable For Cargo Claims?

 To help customers and carriers avoid unnecessary liability risk and keep everyone on the same page, each shipment utilizes a bill of lading (BOL).
 When used correctly, all issues with a shipment — whether it’s shortages or damages — should be recorded on its BOL and signed by each party present.